SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A great way to give feedback to debaters, is to **ask them questions about their case** like, "Why do you think this is true?", and once they answer, say, "This is good reasoning which should have come out in your speech".
 This solves 2 problems.
-1. If you gave regular feedback, it might feel wrong to them (like they disagree with you but they won't push you more on it)
+1. If you gave regular feedback, it might feel wrong to them (like they disagree with you, but they won't push you more on it)
 2. Your feedback won't feel obvious to them like, "speak your sentence clearer".
 3. More importantly, it makes them feel good about themselves since it came out of their own mouth, and makes them realize it isn't an inherent IQ issue but a presentation issue.